-5 A group, consisting of representatives from the City and County Councils, the police, health and providers of social housing, that meets monthly to discuss multi-agency solutions to ASB cases.
+5 A group, consisting of representatives from the City and County Councils, the police, the Clinical Commissioning Group and providers of social housing, that meets monthly to discuss multi-agency solutions to ASB cases.

 We also have due regard to our duty towards City Homes tenants who are at risk of homelessness under the Homeless Prevention Duty.